Book a Call

 Creative Direction, Brand Direction

-From September 24 to 25, Paradigms 2024 gathered branding experts from around the world in Rome for a two-day summit focused on the future of brand experience.
-Since its start in 2022, Paradigms has become a top event where creative professionals explore new directions in branding.
+From 24 to 25 September, Paradigms 2024 turned Rome into a hotspot for branding aficionados looking to reimagine the future of brand experience.
+Since its founding in 2022, Paradigms has turned into a can’t-miss event for creative minds looking to explore new directions in branding.

-The event took place at the Acquario Romano, also known as Casa dell’Architettura.
-Originally built as an aquarium in 1887 by Ettore Bernich, this beautiful historical building now combines old architecture with modern design, making it an inspiring spot for the summit.
+The summit took place at the historic Acquario Romano (also known as Casa dell’Architettura)—once an 1887 aquarium designed by Ettore Bernich, now blending classic architecture with modern design.

-From September 24 to 25, Paradigms 2024 gathered branding experts from around the world in Rome for a two-day summit focused on the future of brand experience.
-Since its start in 2022, Paradigms has become a top event where creative professionals explore new directions in branding.
+From 24 to 25 September, Paradigms 2024 turned Rome into a hotspot for branding aficionados looking to reimagine the future of brand experience.
+Since its founding in 2022, Paradigms has turned into a can’t-miss event for creative minds looking to explore new directions in branding.

-The event took place at the Acquario Romano, also known as Casa dell’Architettura.
-Originally built as an aquarium in 1887 by Ettore Bernich, this beautiful historical building now combines old architecture with modern design, making it an inspiring spot for the summit.
+The summit took place at the historic Acquario Romano (also known as Casa dell’Architettura)—once an 1887 aquarium designed by Ettore Bernich, now blending classic architecture with modern design.

 Toni Hukkanen’s perspective on Paradigms 2024